Sam Gaviglio

-Samuel Joseph Gaviglio (born May 22, 1990) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Seattle Mariners, Kansas City Royals, and Toronto Blue Jays, and in the KBO League for the SSG Landers.
+Samuel Joseph Gaviglio (born May 22, 1990) is an American former professional baseball pitcher.
+He has previously played in Major League Baseball (MLB) for the Seattle Mariners, Kansas City Royals, and Toronto Blue Jays, and in the KBO League for the SSG Landers.
 Prior to playing professionally, he played college baseball for the Oregon State Beavers.
+He has played for the Italy national baseball team.

 Amateur career

 Gaviglio attended Ashland High School in Ashland, Oregon, graduating in 2008.
-He starred for his school's baseball team in his senior year; Gaviglio pitched to a 13–0 win–loss record with an earned run average (ERA) below 0.60, led Ashland High to victory in the Oregon state championship game, and was named the Class 5A Pitcher of the Year.
+He starred for his school's baseball team in his senior year; Gaviglio pitched to a 13–0 win–loss record with an earned run average (ERA) of approximately 0.50.
+He led Ashland the Oregon state championship and was named the Class 5A Pitcher of the Year.
 The Tampa Bay Rays selected Gaviglio in the 40th round of the 2008 MLB draft, but he did not sign.

-Gaviglio enrolled at Oregon State University to play college baseball for the Oregon State Beavers baseball team.
-As a freshman, Gaviglio pitched to a 10–1 win–loss record and a 2.73 ERA, and he was named a Freshman All-American.
-His sophomore year was limited by an injured hamstring.
-In his junior year, Gaviglio began the season with a streak of 41 2/3 scoreless innings pitched.
-He ended the season with a 12–2 win–loss record and a 1.87 ERA.
-Gaviglio was named to the All-Pacific-10 Conference's first team, Louisville Slugger named him a second-team All-American, and he was named a semifinalist for the Golden Spikes Award.
+Gaviglio enrolled at Oregon State University to play college baseball for the Beavers.
+As a freshman, Gaviglio pitched to a 10–1 record and a 2.73 ERA.
+He was named a Freshman All-American.
+His sophomore year was hampered by an injured hamstring.
+He had a 3–4 record, 2 saves, and 5.60 ERA.
+He began his junior season with a streak of 41 2/3 scoreless innings pitched.
+He ended the season with a 12–2 record and a 1.87 ERA.
+Gaviglio was named to the All-Pacific-10 Conference's first team, Louisville Slugger named him a second-team All-American, and he was named a semi-finalist for the Golden Spikes Award.

 Professional career

 St. Louis Cardinals

 The St. Louis Cardinals selected Gaviglio in the fifth round, with the 170th overall selection, of the 2011 MLB draft.
 He signed with the Cardinals, receiving a $175,000 signing bonus, rather than return to Oregon State for his senior year.
 He made his professional debut with the Batavia Muckdogs of the Class A-Short Season New York–Penn League.
 In 2013, Gaviglio pitched for the Palm Beach Cardinals of the Class A-Advanced Florida State League, and had a 4–1 win–loss record and a 2.72 ERA in 39 2/3 innings pitched.
 He missed 3 1/2 months of the 2013 season recovering from a right forearm strain.
 After the season, the Cardinals assigned him to the Salt River Rafters of the Arizona Fall League.

 In 2014, the Cardinals invited Gaviglio to spring training as a non-roster player.
-Gaviglio pitched for the Springfield Cardinals of the Class AA Texas League, completing the season with a 5–12 win–loss record and a 4.28 ERA in 136 2/3 innings pitched.
+Gaviglio pitched for the Double-A Springfield Cardinals, completing the season with a 5–12 win–loss record and a 4.28 ERA in 136 2/3 innings pitched.
 While his season began with a 5.42 ERA in his first 14 games started, he finished the season with a 2.90 ERA in his final 11 games.